aissaelouafi/stream2graph/README.md

 - Distributed Graph Processing (GraphFrames, Apache Gelly)
 - Online and Incremental Learning (River)

-## Services used
-The used dockerized service are :
-- Kafka broker (Real-time Events & Streams ingestion)
-- River (Online and Incremental Learning)
-- Graph Data bases Neo4j and TigerGraph
-- Zookeper
-- Logs generator image to generate logs
-- Fake Data generator (Graph and Logs)

-### How to run the the data pipeline with Docker ?
+### How to run set up or run the data pipeline using Docker or Stream 2 Graph ?

 To run the `stream2graph` pipeline,
 - copy the `logs` folder (Data) to the working directory